 Ever wondered how hard it is to be vegan?
 If you’re trying to minimise the amount of animal products you use, here’s what you need to know…

-Did you know that “each day, a person who eats a vegan diet saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life?”
-Considering the sheer amount of food Hong Kong consumes, it’s no surprise that our diet is one of the most impactful parts of our lives.
+Did you know?
+“Each day, a person who eats a vegan diet saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life.”
+Considering the sheer amount of food Hongkongers consumes, it’s no surprise that our diet is one of the most impactful parts of our lives.
 The difference a plant-based diet makes externally (to the future of our planet) and internally (to our health and how we feel) is undeniable.

 Why do people choose to become vegan?

 For animal rights:

 Most people agree that all living creatures have a right to life and freedom.
-In principle, this is an easy opinion to get on board with… but the smell of bacon, the sight of a steaming char sui bao, or the birthday party planned at La Vache! can be enough to convince majority otherwise.
-Whilst we all look at a puppy and know we’d never eat it, the same doesn’t seem to apply to a pig or lamb.
+In principle, this is an easy opinion to get on board with…but the smell of bacon, the sight of a steaming char sui bao, or the birthday party planned at La Vache! can be enough to convince the majority otherwise.
+Whilst we all look at a puppy and know we’d never eat it, the same doesn’t seem to apply to a pig or a lamb.
 Ultimately, our ability to disassociate the animal from the end product can work against what feels “naturally” aligned with our core values.

 Whatever small steps you’re taking, refusing to consume or use animal products is one of the most impactful ways you can take a stand against animal cruelty.
 Vegans take the vegetarian diet up a notch, recognising that animal cruelty applies to more than meat products, as the dairy and egg industries are in the same realm of animal agriculture.
 Whilst not everyone is willing to (or wants to) make a connection between animals and food, it’s worth questioning where your food comes from, if you believe we have an obligation to minimise the pain and suffering we inflict on other living beings.